JuliaLang/julia/doc/manual/control-flow.rst

-Boolean operations *without* short-circuit evaluation can be done with the bitwise boolean operators introduced in :ref:`man-mathematical-operations`:
+Boolean operations *without* short-circuit evaluation can be done with the bitwise Boolean operators introduced in :ref:`man-mathematical-operations`:
 ``&`` and ``|``.
 These are normal functions, which happen to support infix operator syntax, but always evaluate their arguments: